jeddrickpablico/ActiveDirectoryProjects/GPOProject.md

 ## 🛠️ Phase 3: Linking GPOs to Target Organizational Units (OUs)

-In the previous tutorial, we architected a logical hierarchy using Organizational Units (OUs) to represent distinct departments (e.g., IT, HR, Sales).
+In the [previous tutorial](https://github.com/jeddrickpablico/ActiveDirectoryProjects/blob/main/DomainControllerInstallationAndSetup.md), we architected a logical hierarchy using Organizational Units (OUs) to represent distinct departments (e.g., IT, HR, Sales) and provisioned manual user accounts.
 We must now link the GPOs we created to these appropriate OUs so the configurations take effect.
 This is accomplished by dragging and dropping the GPOs within the GPMC.

 ### 3.1 Applying Computer Configuration GPOs

-**3.1.1** Computer configurations must be linked to the OUs containing the actual computer objects.
+**3.1.1** Computer configurations must be linked directly to the OUs containing the actual computer objects.
 Click the `Password Policy` GPO in the _Group Policy Objects_ folder and drag and drop it onto your target **Computer OU** (e.g., within the USA region).
 <p>
   <img src="./images/GPOProject/21.PNG" alt="Dragging and dropping the Password Policy to the Computer OU" width="700">
 </p>